justinticktock/overwrite-author-name/readme.txt

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Goto the "Settings" page, select the user name to replace others.
+3. Goto "Settings".."Overwrite Author" Settings page, select the user name to replace others.

 == Frequently Asked Questions ==